necatiarslan/aws-cloudwatch/README.md

 ## Todo
 - Log Stream Filter Groups
+- Wrap / Unwrap
+- List Logs By Date Desc / Asc
+- Add Date / Time / Hour Groups to the View to easly navigate
+- Filter by Date / Time / Hour
 - Add Log Stream Name Filter before the list

 ## Nice to have